 Create a Barrier for Animals and Pests

 Perhaps the most annoying part of planting a garden for many is dealing with the hassle of keeping animals and pests out.
-Elevating your garden with mulch will help with some of the little pests, and boarding the base in will also help with that.
+Elevating your garden with mulch will help with some of the little pests, and boarding the base will also help with that.
 If you live in an area infested with deer or larger animals, consider putting up a fence that’s tall enough to keep intruders out of your plants.

 Throw Down a Little Hay

-The last thing you’ll want to do before you sit back and watch your veggies and plants grow is scatter a little hay on top of the seed you throw and whatever you plant.
+The last thing you’ll want to do before you sit back and watch your veggies and plants grow is to scatter a little hay on top of the seed you throw and whatever you plant.
 Hay will keep the water in the garden from evaporating too quickly and will keep the ground moist for longer between rains and waterings.